sdiehl28/baseball-analytics/README.md

 The scripts which wrangle the Lahman and Retrosheet data will:

-- ensure that for all CSV files in both datasets, the same 50+ field names are used to represent the same information
+- ensure that for all csv files in both datasets, the same 50+ field names are used to represent the same information

-- - for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching CSV files for both Lahman and Retrosheet
+- - for example, if a batter hits a "hr", then the opposing pitcher gave up a "hr" and "hr" is the field name used in the batting and pitching csv files for both Lahman and Retrosheet

 - ensure that field names conform to official baseball abbreviations as much as possible

 - - with the caveat that all field names must be valid Python identifiers and valid SQL column names

-- determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding CSV file
+- determine the most efficient data type, for both Pandas and SQL, and persist that data type for each field in a corresponding csv file

 - - this greatly reduces the amount of memory required and the amount of storage required in a database
-  - code is provided to read/write CSV files with persisted data types
+  - code is provided to read/write csv files with persisted data types

 - automate the running of the Retrosheet parsers and tidy their output